sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ### Tip:
 ## Be able to produce an error on demand on your dev and staging servers.
 (Disable it in production.)

+Note: This is really helpful for debugging and testing.
+Make sure to both a sync and an async version.